-A push marketing strategy, also called a push promotional strategy, refers to a strategy in which a firm attempts to take (“push”) its products to consumers – to “push” them onto consumers.
-In a push marketing strategy, the goal is to use various active marketing techniques to “push” their products to be seen by consumers starting at the point of purchase.
+A push marketing strategy, also called a push promotional strategy, refers to a strategy in which a firm attempts to take its products to consumers – to “push” them onto consumers.
+In a push marketing strategy, the goal is to use various active marketing techniques to push their products to be seen by consumers, sometimes right at the point of purchase.
 One of the main objectives with push marketing is to reduce to as small as possible the amount of time that elapses between the customer seeing a product and making a purchase decision to buy the product.

 Examples of Using a Push Marketing Strategy

-In a push marketing strategy, the firm takes the product to consumers.
-The consumers are unaware or actively seeking the product, but is introduced to it through several push marketing methods:
+With a push marketing strategy, the firm takes the product to consumers.
+Consumers are introduced to, or reminded of, the product through any of several available push marketing methods:

 - Direct selling to customers – e.g., a car salesman who meets customers in the company’s auto showrooms

 - Point of Sale displays (POS)

 - Packaging designs to encourage a purchase

 A push marketing strategy is illustrated as follows:

 With reference to the illustration above, a production company may try to convince a retailer to stock its product.
 Once the retailer stocks the product, the manufacturer or wholesaler may further “push” the product at consumers with an eye-catching and informative point-of-sale display.